kosterra/darts-score/README.md

  * Visualisation of player statistics.
  * Instant update of the best possible finishes after each throw.

+**Supported game types**
+This moment, there is only x01 (101, 301, 501, 701, 1001) game type supported.
+It is planned to support more game types in the future.
+Support for the implementation of more features is gladly accepted.

 ## Installation
 For local development, run the client and server as follows: